CVHub520/X-AnyLabeling/docs/en/paddle_ocr.md

 ...
 ```

 After the service starts, reopen the PaddleOCR annotation panel.
 The `Parsing Model` drop-down list at the top right displays the currently available models.
-When you select a model other than `PPOCR (API)`, parsing requests are sent to the deployed inference service automatically.
+When you select a model other than the official `(API)` entries, parsing requests are sent to the deployed inference service automatically.

 ## User Guide